Vem Dançar Kuduro: Danza Kuduro (Throw Your Hands Up)

 "Danza Kuduro (Throw Your Hands Up)" is a rearranged multilingual recording of the song by Lucenzo and Qwote featuring Pitbull and Don Omar in English, Spanish and with a refrain by Lucenzo in Portuguese.

 Other versions and samplings

 In 2011, Brazilian singer Latino made a full Portuguese version of the song.

 This song was also covered by Brazilian artists Robson Moura and Lino Krizz as "Vem Dançar com Tudo", as the opening for the telenovela Avenida Brasil.

 Dr. Bellido sampled part of the music in his hit "Señorita" that features also the vocals of Papa Joe.

+In January 2024, it was adapted into "YOI", a Thai version by Boom Boom Cash, Thai EDM band.
+Its title is a slang for the word "yummy" in Thai.